 variable dates; days off

-In Poland, a Catholic country, Easter is one of the most important holidays.
-The preparations for it may take up to a week โ however, only Sunday itself and Monday afterwards are days off.
+In Poland, with its heavy Catholic majority, Easter is one of the most important holidays.
+Preparations may take up to a week – however, only Sunday itself and Monday afterwards are days off.
 It is the time for the Poles to spend time with their families and pay tribute to the long-standing Easter traditions.

 May Holidays